 - During normal office hours phone (01522) 782070 (the same number as faults)

 - Out of normal office hours or weekends and bank holidays contact the police on 0300 111 0300.

 Please note that the fastest response to emergencies will be by telephone.
 E-form reports may not be read until it is too late.

 Routine faults such as a lamp out are not classed as an emergency and may not be taken by the police.

 Emergencies calls are taken for:

 - Columns knocked over or in a dangerous condition and likely to cause harm.

 - Certain defects to safety signs such as school patrol warning.

 How do I get my street lighting improved?

-The County Council do not provide funding for additional street lights but where a local council are prepared to finance new lights then providing the installation has prior highway authority approval, is on maintained highway and installed to the County Council’s specification, the County Council, upon completion of the installation, will adopt the light and pay energy and maintenance charges.
+The county council does not provide funding for additional street lights but where a local council is prepared to finance new lights then, providing the installation has prior highway authority approval, is on maintained highway and installed to the appropriate specification, the county council, upon completion of the installation, will adopt the light and pay energy and maintenance charges.